disha-p08/BEC456B_LIC_4NI24EC045/Exp4_Differential_amplifier/Differential_amp.md

 Width of M1 and M2 is given by current equation ,
 ![Current_eqn](images/id.png)
-Substituting the values of ID1, L, VOV and k' we get, __W = 11.259&mu;m__
+Substituting the values of ID1, L, VOV and kn' we get, __W = 11.259&mu;m__

 ![dcopnt](images/dc1.png)

-The DC operating point is set.
+Therefore, the DC operating point is set.

 - __TRANSIENT ANALYSIS:__